tomas-sys96/tic-tac-toe/README.md

-## Tic Tac Toe
+# Tic Tac Toe
-A text-based version of the Tic Tac Toe game.
+A text-based version of the Tic Tac Toe game with the option to play against another player, or against the computer.